aldopando/BellabeatCaseStudy/README.md

 ---

-How does it help you answer your question?
+**How does it help you answer your question?**

-*FitBit Fitness Tracker Data* contain all critical information (such as heart rate, sleep monitoring, and daily activity) to draw insights, identify patterns and trends into how people are using wearable devices.
-It is cited as well and comes from an original and reliable source.
+*FitBit Fitness Tracker Data* contain all critical information (such as heart rate, sleep monitoring, and daily activity) to draw insights, identify patterns, and trends about how people are using wearable devices.

+The collected data is cited and comes from an original and reliable source.
 The dataset is structured and organized to start cleaning the data and performing analysis.

-Are there any problems with the data?
+**Are there any problems with the data?**

-**Problems and limitations with the data**:
+Problems and limitations with the data:

 - **Small sample size:**  This dataset has a sample size of 30 users.
 The market of people using wearable devices is huge (80 million just in USA) and growing each year.
 This can be a limitation to get an accurate result of the sample that fairly represents the entire population.
 - **Out of date**: The data was generated since 2016, making it more irrelevant due to  the analysis is being conducted in 2025.
 - **Limited period of time:** This period of time might be a limitation to track any change in user's routine, which is essential to identify outliers and have a more complete representation of patterns and tends people have in their wellness and daily activity.
 - **Possible biased sample:** The sample may not be a fair representation of the population.
 We don't have accessibility to details about how participants were eligible to the survey.
 - **Lack of demographic data**: Age and gender are not specified, this is essential information because Bellabeat products are targeted to women.
 - **Lack of reproductive health data**: Bellabeat tracks reproductive data such as menstrual cycle, pregnancy and fertility.
 Nevertheless, this dataset doesn't contain any information about these type of metrics.

- **Possible missing data or inconsistencies: Must be checked during processing.**
+Possible missing data or inconsistencies: Must be checked during processing.

-Key tasks
-1. Download data and store it appropriately.
-2. Identify how it’s organized.
-3. Sort and filter the data.
-4. Determine the credibility of the data.

-**Deliverable.**
- A description of all data sources used

 ## Process

-Process Guiding questions
-- What tools are you choosing and why?
-**Cleaning data**.
-I decided to process and clean the data using SQL because SQL
-- Have you ensured your data’s integrity?

-**Changelog**
+**Changelog**.

 Author: Aldair Pichon Aguila.

 1. I downloaded the datasets from Kaggle in my local machine.
 05/20/2025